200406-java-react-usf/Mohamed_Aboulela_p0/README.md

 # Mohamed_Aboulela_p0

-For Project 0, you will be building a RESTful API using TypeScript and Express.
-Associates are allowed to come up with their own API idea, but it must be approved by the trainer; suggested ideas are provided below.
+For Project 0, I will be building a RESTful API using TypeScript and Express.
+This API will be a social media API that takes in users, their astrology signs, and their horoscopes.
+The relationship of these objects are based on the user's birthday and astrology sign in which said user was born.

 Suggestions:
 - resource management system API